Projects per year

 Dr Natalie Butcher is a Lecturer in Psychology in the School of Social Sciences, Humanities and Law.
 She studied her first degree in Psychology at the University of Manchester where she stayed on to complete an EPSRC funded PhD within the Cognitive and Cognitive Neuroscience Research Group.
 Her PhD, completed in 2009, investigated the effect of facial motion information on the recognition of same and other race faces.

 Prior to commencing her current post in 2014, Natalie worked as a post-doctoral research associate here at Teesside University funded by the ESRC and then as a Lecturer in Psychology at York St John University.
 Natalie has experience in teaching a variety of modules at undergraduate level and has experience of PhD supervision.
 Currently she is module leader for the Current Issues in Neurodevelopmental Disorders module, whilst also teaching on the Psychlogy Dissertation and Development, Cognitive Processes and Disorders modules.
-Finally, she is involved in research management within the Centre for Applied Psychological Science as she is the Impact Champion, Deputy REF lead, and theme lead for the Cognition and Decision Making theme.

 Summary of Research Interests